wavecomp/git-repo/README.md

-STATUS: This seems to be basically functionally complete--sort of alpha quality.
-Unfinished tasks are the help string and command options for `repo push`.
+STATUS: This seems to be functionally complete--alpha quality.

 Repo is a repository management tool that Google built on top of Git.
-This same project goes by two names: git-repo and tools_repo.
+This fork provides a new `repo push` command.

 As part of the [Android development environment](https://source.android.com/source/developing), Repo unifies the many Git repositories when necessary, does the uploads to the [revision control system](https://android-review.googlesource.com/), and automates parts of the Android development workflow.
 Repo is not meant to replace Git, only to make it easier to work with Git in the context of Android.
 The repo command is an executable Python script that you can put anywhere in your path.
 In working with the Android source files, you will use Repo for across-network operations.
 For example, with a single repo command you can download files from multiple repositories into your local working directory.